Educating your child at home

 There is no law prohibiting the home education of children with a statement of educational needs

-The examination boards should be able to provide a list of centres near your home.
-Study through a reputable correspondence college should also provide you with access to an exam centre.
+The examination boards should be able to provide a list of centres near to your home.
+Study, through a reputable correspondence college, should also provide you with access to an examination centre.
 Contact details for both examination boards and correspondence colleges are available on our useful contacts/addresses page.